What is a Candidate Acclamation?

 Possible Voting Methods for a Candidate Acclamation

-Because the correct way to run a Candidate Acclamation involves asking the voters whether they approve or disapprove of the candidate, the voting method used should always be a referendum.
+Because the correct way to run a Candidate Acclamation involves asking the voters whether they approve or disapprove of the candidate, the voting method used should always be a plurality, set up with one vacancy and two options.
 This allows you to have a “Yes”/”No” response from your voters.

 Occasionally, a Candidate Acclamation is run as a forced acclamation.
-In this situation, the election is set up like a regular Executive Officer election using the plurality voting method, but with only one candidate to vote for, and no possibility to abstain.
+In this situation, the election is set up like a regular Executive Officer election using the plurality voting method, but with the single candidate as the listed option, and no possibility to abstain.
 If you set up your Candidate Acclamation this way, there is no way for members to say that they feel that the candidate is unfit for the position.
 This may impact your turnout, as voters who feel passionately that the candidate is unfit for the position but cannot convey it may simply choose not to vote at all over voting for the candidate.

 Common Ballot Features Used in Candidate Acclamations